 When are you running your camps?

-Our next camp will be running during the Easter Holidays.
-Bookings will open on Friday 12th March – you can book online using the ‘Book now’ button or you can all our Reception team on 020 8509 6526.
+We will be every all school holiday – you can book online using the ‘Book now’ button or you can all our Reception team on 020 8509 6526.

 Are you allowed to open your camps under current guidance?

 As an Ofsted registered childcare provider we are following government guidance: